 I hope you enjoyed reading a little bit of the thought and journey that went into creating this recipe.
-I find recipe development for me takes days and multiple test batches so I’m always excited to share the end result with all of you.
-Print out the recipe, try your hand at it and let me know how it goes.
+Recipe development for me takes days and multiple test batches because I like to work from scratch, I'm always excited to share the end result with all of you.
+Print out this recipe, try your hand at it and let me know how it goes.

-Much love to you all.
 Thanks so much for reading.
-Oh, I’ve also included a special pumpkin macaron template for you all to download too.
+If you need another idea for Fall, try my super fluffy Japanese Carrot Spice Cake Roll.
+Oh, I've also included a special pumpkin macaron template for you all to download too.
 See below.

 - 130 grams almond flour